 - The additional options are presented as a seamless part of the Bamboo interface.

 Atlassian Bamboo is a continuous integration (CI) server that can be used to automate the testing and release management for a software application.
 Don’t trust in new code being tested manually, make sure it is tested automatically and immediately, with the result that defects can be identified and corrected as soon as possible.

 Continuous integration is a software development methodology in which tests are performed, or triggered, whenever new code is added to a larger code base, to ensure that it integrates well into the existing code.

 Bamboo does exactly this - tests every check-in and change to the code continuously.
-This guarantees direct and fast feedback on the quality of changes, via email, IM, RSS, IDE or Wallboards.
-Failure and change summaries point you and your team in the right direction with detailed analysis of test results, build logs, and source code diffs.
+This guarantees direct and fast feedback on the quality of changes, via email, IM, RSS, IDE, or Wallboards.
+Failure and change summaries point you and your team in the right direction with a detailed analysis of test results, build logs, and source code diffs.

-With deficiencies being discovered early on in development, the defects are usually smaller, less complex and therefore easier to resolve.
+With deficiencies being discovered early on in development, the defects are usually smaller, less complex, and therefore easier to resolve.

 Release management describes the steps that are traditionally performed to release a software application, including building and functional testing, tagging releases, assigning versions, and deploying and activating the new version in production.
 Bamboo's unique concept of Stages makes it easy to construct a build pipeline that starts in your source control and extends out to production.
 Bamboo can be integrated with JIRA to create a complete release workflow.